MicrosoftDocs/terminal/TerminalDocs/customize-settings/actions.md

 ### Experimental clear mark ([Preview](https://aka.ms/terminal-preview))

 Clears scroll mark at the current position, either at a selection if there is one or at the cursor position.
+This is an experimental feature, and its continued existence is not guaranteed.

 **Command name:** `clearMark`